 Didn't shoot today; today was for cleaning.

-When we went into the basement, my gun mentor unrolled a work pad on the bench in front of me, arranged a few tools and a single 30-06 round, and handed me my rifle.
+When we went into the basement, my gun mentor unrolled a work pad on the bench in front of me, arranged a few tools and a single 30-06 round, and handed me [my rifle[by The Custodian]].
 "Go ahead," he said.